innopolis-devops/labs/app_python/PYTHON.md

 ### Cons:

 1. Because FastAPI is relatively new, the community is small compared to other frameworks, and regardless of its detailed documentation, there is very little external educational materials.

+## Best practices for Unit tests:

+1. Unit tests are checking the functionality of one particular part of the program(e.g. function), so refactoring the code helps for unit testing.
+2. Make your unit test as small as possible, in a way that the minimum possible piece of code is involved.
+This way, when an error appears, you will be able to quickly assess where it originated.
+3. Parametrize your tests.
+Don't use the same test copy-pasted many times with different inputs.
+With Pytest you can reduce it to only one test.
+4. Try to use Test Driven Development in the project.